NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 Data bundle types are defined by what files are expected and what introspection is done for validation or linking to other GDC entities.
 Each data bundle will be validated via a bundle type and project specific schema, including a JSON data dictionary, relationship check and molecular data quality check.

-The experiment data supported by the GDC is described in the [GDC Dictionary](../../Dictionary/viewer.md).
+The experiment data supported by the GDC is described in the [GDC Data Dictionary](../../Dictionary/viewer.md).

 The table below is an example of files used to upload a read group to the GDC.
 The next section will describe how to perform these actions.